openziti/ngx_http_ziti_module/README.md

         ERROR ../library/ziti_ctrl.c:164 ctrl_login_cb() INVALID_AUTH(The authentication request failed)

-	then you should examine the `path` in your `ziti_identity` directive to ensure that the specified Ziti identity file does indeed have access to the Ziti network you intend to connect to.
+	then you should examine the `path` in your `ziti_identity` directive to ensure that the specified Ziti identity file does indeed have permission to access the Ziti network you intend to connect to.

 [Back to TOC](#table-of-contents)